-The capital adequacy ratios of the Group consist of total capital and risk-weighted assets derived from the consolidated financials of the Bank and the Group.
+The capital adequacy ratios of the Group consist of total capital and risk-weighted assets derived from the consolidated financials of the Group.
 The Group and the Bank have adopted the following approaches to assess its regulatory capital requirements under BNM RWCAF Pillar 1:

-- Credit risk (Standardised Approach)
+- i) Credit risk (Standardised Approach)

-- Market risk (Standardised Approach)
+- ii) Market risk (Standardised Approach)

-- Operational risk (Basic Indicator Approach)
+- iii) Operational risk (Basic Indicator Approach)

-The total capital and capital adequacy ratios of the Group and the Bank are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components) updated on 9 December 2020.
+The total capital and capital adequacy ratios of the Group and the Bank are computed in accordance with BNM Capital Adequacy Framework (Capital Components) Policy updated on 9 December 2020.

-As permitted under the Capital Adequacy Framework (Capital Components) updated on 9 December 2020, the Group and the Bank has elected to apply transitional arrangement for four financial years beginning on 1 January 2020.
-Under the transitional arrangements, amount of loss allowances measured at an amount equal to 12 months ECL and lifetime ECL to the extent they are ascribed to non-credit-impaired exposures (which is Stage 1 and Stage 2 provisions), are added back in the calculation of CET1 capital ratio.
+As permitted under the Capital Adequacy Framework (Capital Components) Policy updated on 9 December 2020, the Group and the Bank have elected to apply transitional arrangement for four financial years beginning on 1 January 2020.
+Under the transitional arrangement, the amount of loss allowances measured at an amount equal to 12 months ECL and lifetime ECL to the extent they are ascribed to non-credit-impaired exposures (i.e. Stage 1 and Stage 2 provisions), are added back in the calculation of CET1 capital ratio.

-In line with the Bank Negara Malaysia's Capital Adequacy Framework (Capital Components), the minimum capital adequacy requirement for Common Equity Tier 1 Capital Ratio ("CET 1") and Tier 1 Capital Ratio are 7.00% (2019: 7.00%) and 8.50% (2019: 8.50%) respectively for the financial year ended 31 December 2020.
-The minimum regulatory capital adequacy requirement at 10.50% (2019: 10.50%) for total capital ratio.
+In line with the Capital Adequacy Framework (Capital Components) Policy, the minimum capital adequacy requirement for Common Equity Tier 1 Capital Ratio ("CET 1") and Tier 1 Capital Ratio are 7.0% (2020: 7.0%) and 8.5% (2020: 8.5%) respectively for the financial year ended 31 December 2021.
+The minimum regulatory Total Capital Ratio remains at 10.5% (2020: 10.5%).

-The following table depicts the risk weighted assets ("RWA") and the corresponding regulatory capital requirements:
+The following table depicts the risk-weighted assets ("RWA") and the corresponding regulatory capital requirements: